 Knowing that your body may be bitten as you sleep can be extremely stressful.
 Although bed bugs are not known to carry disease, their bites and the subsequent itching can lead to infections.
 Some people may suffer from an allergic reaction due to these bed bugs.

 People might experience redness and swelling.
 Bites can be extremely itchy, making these pests particularly pesky.
 Welts often develop a few days after being bitten.

 While these pesky critters cannot fly, they spread by hitching a ride on your clothes and bag.
-One of the first steps to take is to clean your beddings, pillows and other furnishings that are infested.
+One of the first steps to take is to clean your beddings, pillows, and other furnishings that are infested.
 You may also consider throwing away your old bedsheets and pillowcases.
 Bed bugs nest and hide in fabrics.

-The second thing you can do it to consult a pest control expert who can help identify infested areas.
+The second thing you can do is to consult a pest control expert who can help identify infested areas.
 Pest exterminators are equipped with the knowledge of where these critters usually hide.
 They can help remove them in an efficient and effective manner.